Vaccines cause autism!

 When people believe they are objective they become dogmatic.
 When they become dogmatic they become zealots.
 David Gorski is one such pro-vax zealot who would do well to understand that science is a fallible, subjective enterprise, hence the self-contradiction of phrases like “settled science”.
 Nevertheless, his opinion is increasingly common: “the science is settled; a moral society will force people to act accordingly.”

-Even if most pro-vaxxers won’t embrace Gorski’s “science-based authoritarianism”, they will still frequently support the US public education system, which are mandating vaccinations of students, thereby forcing low-income families to vaccinate in states where religious and philosophical exemptions are disappearing.
+Even if most pro-vaxxers won’t embrace Gorski’s “science-based authoritarianism”, they will still frequently support the US public education system, which mandates vaccinations of students, thereby forcing low-income families to vaccinate in states where religious and philosophical exemptions are disappearing.
 (Horrifyingly, the only remaining exemption, the medical exemption, can only be attained if your child experiences a dangerous reaction to a vaccine.)
-School vouchers are the answer: if parents want to surround their children with only vaccinated children, they may choose to do that without fear of prohibitive costs.
+School choice is the answer: if parents want to surround their children with only vaccinated children, they may choose to do that without fear of prohibitive costs.

 Beyond “Anti-Vax” and “Pro-Vax”